Harmeet2504/Project-What-if-analysis-of-residential-real-estate/README.md

 * One Station was tagged to multiple Stations.
 Had data for Light rails and path.
 Data was transfor,ed and cleaned to remove ambiguity
 * No real estate data could be retrieved for south of New Jersey.
 Hence, the study is limited to observations from North Jersey.

-## Installation packages and libraries used
-Jupyter notebook, Python, Pandas, Matplotlib, NumPy, SciPy

-## To run
-API keys will have to be obtained for google map and schooldigger